Divorce mediation reduces conflict and costs less than litigation

 Divorce mediation in White Plains, NY

 Mary F. Kelly, Esq. is a skilled and experienced mediator who can help you and your spouse resolve disputes in a manner you choose, without court intervention.
-Call us today at (914) 631-2657 to discuss mediation or collaborative divorce for your divorce.
+Call us today at (914) 631-2657 to discuss divorce mediation or collaborative divorce for your divorce.